sarahkeefe/documentation-test/site-files/6-test-running-container/docker-run-command.md

 /usr/local/bin/run_workflow.sh scans_dir freesurfers_dir output_dir session_label dti_scan_id dti_scan_filename dti_bvec_filename dti_bval_filename fi_threshold_value gradient_value
 ```

 The first 3 inputs to your script command are the `scans_dir` for scan file directory, `freesurfers_dir` for the freesurfers directory, and `output_dir` for the directory to send output files to.
-This the Now you know how to mount those three folders into a running instance of your container.
+Now you know how to mount those three folders into a running instance of your container.
 When you update your script call for your in-container run, you'll enter Docker's mounted locations of those folders as the inputs.
-So since Docker sees your local `scans` folder at `/scans`, your local `freesurfers` folder at `/freesurfers`, and your local `output` folder at `/output`, you would send the folder paths Docker can see sa those inputs to the script, like this:
+So since Docker sees your local `scans` folder at `/scans`, your local `freesurfers` folder at `/freesurfers`, and your local `output` folder at `/output`, you would send the folder paths Docker can see as those inputs to the script, like this:

 ```
 /usr/local/bin/run_workflow.sh /scans /freesurfers /output session_label dti_scan_id dti_scan_filename dti_bvec_filename dti_bval_filename fi_threshold_value gradient_value